 This test is carried out with zero knowledge about the network.
 The tester will not have access to any of the client’s applications, network and internal information.
 This is the most authentic testing, which is done to demonstrate how a hacker with no inside knowledge of the organization can compromise your organization’s cybersecurity.
-Here, the tester may use the publicly available information over the internet or can acquire knowledge using penetration testing tools or social engineering techniques.
+In black box penetration testing, the tester may use the publicly available information over the internet or can acquire knowledge using penetration testing tools or social engineering techniques.

 Black Box testing is not very comprehensive testing, but it helps you achieve the user expectation from software or application.
 Listed below are some advantages of Black Box testing.